fjc-oai/pbag/perf/README.md

 [ ] easy way to register for all threads on python 3.11

+# Triton Basics
+## Threading Model
+(by ChatGPT)
+- Cuda
+  - `Thread`: the smallest unit of execution.
+  - `Warp`: a group of 32 threads that execute instructions in SIMP fashion.
+    - Warps enable efficient parallel execution within a block
+  - `Block`: a group of warps that can share on-chip memory, and synchronize using barriers.
+    - Blocks are scheduled and executed independently and in parallel
+  - `Grid`: a group of blocks, running co

 ## Somewhat-good-Practice
 1. 2D grid doesn't neccessarily better perform 1D grid